Eastern Fence Lizards (Sceloporus undulatus) use blue color signals (left) and chemicals from the femoral glands on the leg (right) to communicate.

 I examine the role of arginine vasotocin in mediating territorial and reproductive interactions through the chemical sensory system.
 My current work focuses on the neural processes involved in establishment and maintenance of dominant-subordinate relationships and acquisition of mating opportunities.
 My previous work demonstrated the important role of chemical signals in mediating territorial space use in the field, and emphasized species and individual differences in chemical signal composition.
 My research integrates behavioral assays in the field and lab with techniques from neuroethology and analytical chemistry (gas and liquid chromatography/mass spectrometry) to understand how dynamic changes in social relationships are chemically-mediated, either internally via neurotransmitters or externally via chemical communication.

 Above photo: Sceloporus jarrovii, Yarrow's Spiny Lizard, in the Chiricahua Mountains of southern Arizona.
 This male is showing off the femoral pores on its left thigh.
 These femoral pores secrete chemical signals used in social and territorial communication.
 These are the chemical signals I study.

-My dissertation addresses how chemical signals and specific elements within these signals impact territorial space use, and vary with environment or signaler traits using Sceloporus lizards.
+I research how chemical signals and specific elements within these signals impact competitive behavior and territorial space use using Sceloporus lizards.